 I was happy to see that this phishing message illustrated several of the “tells” that I had highlighted in my security training.
 Let’s go through them.

 Look at the sender’s email domain (that part I clumsily highlighted).
 If this was a legitimate message, I would have expected to see something that included Microsoft.com.
 This is clearly not that!
 Even the Display Name (“dcallahan 365 Message – dcallahan”) is not what you’d expect from a legitimate Microsoft support person.

 Some Social Engineering

 One of the points I made during my recent security training was that phishing messages appeal to your emotions in order to encourage you to click or respond.
-(More in this article.)
+(More in this article by the folks at BeenVerified.
+[Link updated on 10/05/2020.])
 In this case, see the banner headline (it’s cut off in the image) that says YOU HAVE 7 UNDELIVERED/PENDING MESSAGES.
 Why would someone put this in a phishing message?
 It has a couple of emotional triggers.

 - Curiosity.
 I kind of want to know what those messages are.
 After all, they could be important!

 - Fear.
 In this case, the phishing message tries to generate a fear or losing out.
 Put another way, it attempts to use scarcity to make responding into a compelling event.
 If I don’t do something soon, these messages are going to go away forever!

 Did you notice one other bit of social engineering?
 That’s right; look at the footer of the email.
 It sure looks like it comes from Microsoft.
 (They would have gotten bonus hacker points if the Privacy Notice and Acceptable Use Policy were links back to the phishing site.)

 And yes, there it is.
 The Read message button that will take me to the phishing site.